derision-test/glock/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/45c92a2ed058b29a2afc/maintainability)](https://codeclimate.com/github/efritz/glock/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/45c92a2ed058b29a2afc/test_coverage)](https://codeclimate.com/github/efritz/glock/test_coverage)

-Small go library for mocking parts of the [time package](https://golang.org/pkg/time/).
+Small go library for mocking parts of the [time](https://golang.org/pkg/time) and [context](https://golang.org/pkg/context) packages.

-## Example
+## Time utilities

-The package contains a `Clock` and `Ticker` interface which wrap the `time.Now`, `time.After`, and `time.Sleep` functions and the `Ticker` struct, respectively.
+The package contains a `Clock` and `Ticker` interface that wrap the `time.Now`, `time.After`, and `time.Sleep` functions and the `Ticker` struct, respectively.

 A *real* clock can be created for general (non-test) use.
 This implementation simply falls back to the functions provided in the time package.

 ```go
 clock := glock.NewRealClock()